18F/handbook/_pages/how-we-work/equipment.md

 If you are based in an office, you can check out mice, keyboards, and trackpads to assist you in your work.
 They are already available, so there is no need to make a purchase request in C2.
 The procedure for requesting, however, varies by office.

-You can request [GSA business cards](https://requests.18f.gov/gsa18f/procurements/new), which are free and don't reflect 18F's branding.
+You can request [GSA business cards](https://requests.18f.gov/gsa18f/procurements/new), which are free and don't reflect TTF or 18F branding.
 Upon receiving a request, a member of Team Ops will log into Envision Business Cards, then reach out to you to retrieve the information you want on the card.

 #### DC or remote

 Make your request [here](https://docs.google.com/a/gsa.gov/forms/d/1d2Qa1KpjTGkn8yK_2cTY5UgMAtsJKQkNgQsqU_WBFKs/viewform).
-A member of the 18F Operations Team will reach out to you.
+A member of the TTS Operations Team will reach out to you.

 Ops is testing [C2](https://requests.18f.gov) for requesting office supplies, computer hardware, approved software, trainings, and other items under $3,500.